rjferguson21/big-bang/docs/developer/ci-workflow.md

 - deployments status condition != ready
 - jobs status condition != complete
 - statefulsets/daemonsets not 100% ready (ex.
 0/1)
+- any virtual service endpoints are not accessible

 This stage also serves as a guide for local development, and care is taken to ensure all pipeline actions within this stage are repeatable locally.